jackfranklin/javascriptplayground.com/_posts/2017-04-24-react-typescript.md

 #### `noImplicitAny`

-Often when you want to add TypeScript to an existing project TypeScript makes it easy by not erroring when you don't declare the types of variables.
+Often when you want to add TypeScript to an existing project TypeScript makes it easy by not throwing an error when you don't declare the types of variables.
 However, when I'm creating a new TypeScript project from scratch I'd like the compiler to be as strict as possible.

-One of the things TypeScript does by default is implicity add the `any` type to variables. `any` is effectively an escape hatch in TypeScript to say "don't typecheck this, it can be any value".
+One of the things TypeScript does by default is implicitly add the `any` type to variables. `any` is effectively an escape hatch in TypeScript to say "don't type-check this, it can be any value".
 That's useful when you're porting JavaScript, but it's better to be strict when you can.
 With this setting set to `true`, you can't miss any declarations.
 For example, this code will error when `noImplicitAny` is set to `true`:

 ```
 function log(thing) {